Abhishekjl/DealerShip-Review-IBM-Capstone/README.md

 The project is then divided into several smaller labs that give the detailed instructions for each step.
 You must complete all the labs to successfully complete the project.

+## Deployment
+The live deployment of this project can be found here: https://ilopez64.us-south.cf.appdomain.cloud/djangoapp/

 ## Project Breakdown

 **Prework: Sign up for IBM Cloud account and create a Watson Natural language Understanding service**